ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

 Standalone containers are useful since they can be deployed anywhere: your laptop using a container runtime like Docker; a Kubernetes or OpenShift cluster; or, a cloud container service like IBM Code Engine or AWS Fargate.
 In this tutorial, you will run the container on your local machine using Docker.

-In addition to serving the models, this tutorial demonstrates how to testing the service by running a simple Python client program.

 For this tutorial, you will use Watson NLP stock models for Sentiment Analysis and Emotion Classification.

 ### Architecture diagram